-Taeyoung gained admission, after his A-Levels at HELP, to KAIST University, Korea, majoring in Computer Science, receiving a full scholarship for his studies.
+Taeyoung gained admission, after his A-Levels at HELP, to KAIST University, Korea, majoring in Computer Science, receiving a full Financial Assistance for his studies.
 Formerly known as the Korea Advanced Institute of Science and Technology, KAIST University –located in Daejeon- was South Korea’s first research-oriented science and engineering institution when it was founded in 1971.
 It is widely acknowledged as the best university in Korea and has been named the most innovative university in the Asia-Pacific region.

 He achieved excellent A-Levels results with 5 As: 4 A*s in Biology, Chemistry, Mathematics & Physics and A in Further Mathematics.

 In 2018, Taeyoung received the Pearson Outstanding Learner Award for scoring the highest mark in the world for Physics.

 With his excellent A Level’s results at HELP, Andrew gained admission to Cambridge University in England for his studies in engineering at Fitzwilliam College, graduating with 1st Class Honours in 2017.

 Andrew studied for his A-Level’s at HELP Academy from 2013 to 2104 under HELP’s School Achiever Fee Waiver Award and scored 4A+s in Physics, Chemistry, Mathematics and Further Mathematics.

 He is from Petaling Jaya and studied at SMK Damansara Jaya, scoring scoring 9 A+s and 1A for his SPM in 2012.